-Students must take the Preliminary Oral Exam (POE) within one year of passing the PWE, or must request an extension from the DGS.
-Students who do not take the POE or request an extension within the year are subject to GEC review and possible academic probation, including the possibility of dismissal.
+Students must take the Preliminary Oral Exam (POE) within one year of passing the PWE, or they must request an extension from the DGS.
+Students who do not take the POE or request an extension within the year are subject to GEC review and possible academic probation or dismissal from the program.
 Students are responsible for working with their committee members and the IHI staff to schedule the POE.
 The exam usually takes two hours, but the committee is neither obligated to use all of that time nor to stop at the end of it.
 All members of the committee must be present for the exam in some form: face-to-face, videoconference or teleconference are all acceptable.
-Please note that the Graduate School only accepts one faxed or scanned signature on the POE form.
+Please note that the Graduate www.policy.umn.edu/Policies/Education/Education/DOCTORALPERFORMANCE APPA.html.

+School only accepts one faxed or scanned signature on the POE form.
 For more Graduate School requirements and recommendations related to remote committee members, see the appendix to the related policy: